ProfYaffle88/nanonature-full-stack/README.md

 <img src="###" width="600" height="100%">
 </p>

+[AmIResponsive](www.amiresponsive.com) is not happy with my animated content - Work Around In Progress

 A full-stack project built using the Django framework with; Python, JavaScript, HTML and CSS.
 I aim to create a functional blog website for terrarium/bonsai/plant enthusiasts.

 # About